luijkr/blog/_posts/2023-10-09-ask-databricks-unity-catalog.md

 ## 💍 One ring to rule them all!

-[Unity Catalog](https://www.databricks.com/product/unity-catalog){:target="_blank"} is a metadata management and governance tool designed to help organize, discover, and govern your data and analytics assets within the Databricks environment.
-It provides a centralized repository to manage metadata and facilitate collaboration and data lineage tracking, including your ML models.
+[Unity Catalog](https://www.databricks.com/product/unity-catalog){:target="_blank"} is a **metadata management and governance tool** designed to help organize, discover, and govern your data and analytics assets within the Databricks environment.
+It provides a centralized repository to manage metadata and facilitate collaboration and **data lineage tracking, including your ML models**.
 Think of it as your go-to solution to tailor who gets access to what within your organization.
 Different strokes for different folks!

 ## 🔄 Sharing data between metastores and regions

-Data can be shared between [metastores](https://docs.databricks.com/en/data-governance/unity-catalog/create-metastore.html){:target="_blank"}, but not between [regions](https://docs.databricks.com/en/resources/supported-regions.html){:target="_blank"}.
+**Data can be shared between [metastores](https://docs.databricks.com/en/data-governance/unity-catalog/create-metastore.html){:target="_blank"}**, but not between [regions](https://docs.databricks.com/en/resources/supported-regions.html){:target="_blank"}.
 The reason for not allowing access between regions is that customers often are very intentional about this.
-It is still possible to share data across regions through Delta sharing, which makes this type of sharing very intentional.
+It is still possible to **share data across regions through Delta sharing**, which makes this type of sharing very intentional.

 ## 🛣️ End-to-end data lineage with Unity Catalog

 [Data lineage](https://docs.databricks.com/en/data-governance/unity-catalog/data-lineage.html){:target="_blank"} is a neat feature for data governance, and Unity Catalog has got it covered.
-Simply write your code, and Unity Catalog automatically creates a clear visual graph showcasing the lineage.
+Simply write your code, and Unity Catalog **automatically creates a clear visual graph showcasing the lineage**.
 It's not just about data tables; it tracks ML models too.
 That way you can truly see the (entire) picture!

 ## 🔍 Automatically identifying Personally Identifiable Information (PII)